-Excel Online enables you to open the Field List and Field Well for PivotChart reports and PivotTable reports that are viewed in a browser windows.
+Excel for the web enables you to open the Field List and Field Well for PivotChart reports and PivotTable reports that are viewed in a browser windows.
 This capability makes it easy to temporarily change the information that is displayed in a PivotChart report or a PivotTable report without having to open Excel.
 Learn more about Business Intelligence in Excel Services.

 Slicers are easier to create and connect to reports.
 You can adjust the size and orientation of a slicer.
 You can also format slicers by applying built-in styles or defining your own style.

 You can search on filter results, which makes it easy to jump to a particular item in a long list.
 Learn more about using filters and slicers.

 ODC files enable you to manage, share, and reuse data connections to Enterprise data sources.
 Data connections to particular data sources can be configured and managed centrally by IT personnel, and be made available for any workbook that consumes the ODC files.
 You can maintain sets of ODC files in central locations on the SharePoint farm, and you can edit Excel workbooks to utilize these files.